openbullet/openbullet/README.md

 # Credits
 Ruri for all his works on OpenBullet v1 and Updates!
 His Bruteforcer is just amazing and he deserve some donations to his BTC: **39yMkox6pP8tnSC7rZ5EM4nUUHgPbg1fKM**

+And Maybe if you like My Works here is my BTC: **1DYArZHdWhFZadeNtqettpQx2VMVt5rkk2**